molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have used `controller.expectOne` to find a request that matches the expected URL.
 Sometimes it is necessary to specify more criteria, like the method (`GET`, `POST` etc.), headers or the request body.

 `expectOne` has several signatures.
-We used the simplest, a string that is interpreted as URL:
+We have used the simplest, a string that is interpreted as URL:

 ```typescript
 controller.expectOne('https://www.example.org')